Africa Roundup: TLcom closes $71M fund, Jumo raises $55M, AWS partners with Safaricom – TechCrunch

 The Safaricom-AWS partnership points to an emerging competition between American cloud service providers to scale in Africa by leveraging networks of local partners.

-The most obvious rival to the AWS-Safaricom strategic agreement is the Microsoft -Liquid Telecom collaboration.
-Since 2017, MS has partnered with the Southern African digital infrastructure company to grow Microsoft’s AWS competitor product — Azure — and offer cloud services to the continent’s startups and established businesses.
+The most obvious rival to the AWS-Safaricom strategic agreement is the Microsoft-Liquid Telecom collaboration.
+Since 2017, Microsoft has partnered with the Southern African digital infrastructure company to grow Microsoft’s AWS competitor product — Azure — and offer cloud services to the continent’s startups and established businesses.

 More Africa-related stories @TechCrunch